Photometry with XGA

 Bulk generation of photometric products

-If you wished to generate images and exposure maps in a particular energy range for a large number of unrelated observations, then you would use a NullSource object.
+If you wished to generate images in a particular energy range for a large number of unrelated observations, then you would use a NullSource object.

-Normally, when defining a NullSource object, it would automatically associate every available ObsID with itself, but it is possible to pass a list of specific ObsIDs of interest (which I do in this demo so I don’t destroy my laptop):
+Normally, when defining a NullSource object, it would automatically associate every available ObsID with itself, but it is possible to pass a list of specific ObsIDs of interest (as done in this demo).
+These ObsIDs must be parsed as dictionary with telescope top-level keys, if a telescope is not included in this dictionary then every observation will be associated to the NullSource, so here we pass an empty list for eROSITA:

 [70]: